dart-lang/site-www/src/language/index.md

 This page provides a brief introduction to the Dart language through samples.

-For more details on the Dart language, see the individual language pages in the menu.
+To learn more of the Dart language, see the individual pages in the left side menu under **Language**.

 You might also want to check out the
 [library tour](/guides/libraries/library-tour)